ASUU splits, as new academic union seek stable calendar for universities

 “The issues we are having cut across all Universities and resonates well everywhere, the five institutions that have the gut to bell the cat came together to form the union and this is only the first stage.
 By the time we are done with the procedures, it would be like an inferno you may not be able to curtail in terms of spread”.

-“Our strength lies in our focus, which includes, the welfare of our members, secondly would be the interest of the system and most importantly is the third stakeholders, the students that no one is defending their interest, we would look out for them because we are only lecturers because of them”, he added.
+“Our strength lies in our focus, which includes, the welfare of our members, secondly, the interest of the system and most importantly is the third stakeholders, the students that no one is defending their interest, we would look out for them because we are only lecturers because of them”, he added.

 According to him, the five institutions that attended the meeting are; Federal University, Lokoja, Kwara State University, Malete, Ambrose Ali University Expoma, Edo state, Federal University Oye-Ekiti and Obafemi Awolowo University, Ile-Ife, adding that other schools are already on board to join the union.

-Responding to the question if the union is out to rival ASUU, the National Publicity Secretary, Dr. Nwoke Earnest said the union is out to redefine academic unionism in Nigeria and is not ready to join issues with any union.
+Responding to the question if the union is out to rival ASUU, the National Publicity Secretary, Dr Nwoke Ernest said the union is out to redefine academic unionism in Nigeria and is not ready to join issues with any union.

-We want to be able to proffer solutions to issues even before it pops up, there is no point sending our children to countries who don’t have intellect as Nigeria but because you can predict when your child gets to the university and graduate.
-We are in essence coming together to start something new, which is an interaction with the educational system which is not confrontational buy synergy of all stakeholders.”
+We want to be able to proffer solutions to issues even before it pops up, there is no point sending our children to countries which don’t have the required intellect as Nigeria but because you can predict when your child gets to the university and graduate.
+We are in essence coming together to start something new, which is an interaction with the stakeholders in the educational system and it is not confrontational but a synergy of all stakeholders.”

 We need to think of students welfare, the educational system in Nigeria and the development of the country itself because many countries developed because of the achievement of its ivory towers and without a stable academic system, it is impossible to achieve such feat”, he added.